ClawHub Skills Are 12-20% Malicious — How to Vet What Your Agent Runs

 snyk test --all-projects ./review/

-Step 4: Version pin.
-Lock to the reviewed version with a SHA-256 hash.
+Step 4: Version pin (~5 minutes).
+Lock to the reviewed version with a SHA-256 content hash.
 Disable auto-updates.
-Document the review date and reviewer in your security log.
+Document the review date and reviewer in the client’s security log.
+This is the step where you convert the review work into persistent protection.

-Step 5: Sandbox execution.
-Deploy inside a Docker container with read-only filesystem, network allowlisting, resource caps, and non-root execution.
-Monitor outbound network traffic during the first 72 hours of operation.
+Step 5: Sandbox execution (~20 minutes setup).
+Deploy the skill inside a Docker container with read-only filesystem, network allowlisting, resource caps, non-root execution, and seccomp profile.
+Monitor outbound network traffic during the first 72 hours of operation to catch anything that passed the source review.
+This is the defense-in-depth layer that catches skills which have sophisticated payloads the source audit missed.

-Step 6: Ongoing monitoring.
+Step 6: Ongoing monitoring (continuous).
 Set up alerts for any outbound network calls that don’t match the skill’s declared endpoints.
 Review skill update diffs monthly.
-Re-audit permissions quarterly.
+Re-audit permissions quarterly as the skill’s scope changes over time.
+Watch for behavioral anomalies — if the skill starts behaving differently from its baseline, investigate immediately.

-This process adds roughly 2-4 hours per skill.
+This process adds roughly 2-4 hours per skill depending on the skill’s complexity.
 That’s a fraction of the cost of a credential breach.
 IBM’s 2025 Cost of a Data Breach Report put the average breach cost at $4.88 million — and breaches involving compromised AI agents averaged 27% higher due to the breadth of data access these systems have.
+Two hours to potentially save $6+ million is an asymmetric trade, and it’s why we don’t skip any of the six steps regardless of how trustworthy the skill author appears to be.

 Why Does This Matter More for OpenClaw Than Other AI Frameworks?